mega-international/audit-everywhere/docs/deployment.md

 ## Configuration for HOPEX V3

-As a reminder Audit everywhere is compatible since HOPEX V3CP3 HotFix 3.
+As a reminder Audit everywhere is compatible since HOPEX V3CP4.
 For HOPEX V3 versions there is more recommendation:

 - Have a separate backend to set up MTA (Multi Thread Apartment) for HOPEX backend
 - Set up MTA in the megasite.ini on this specific machine